 Men are no fools that Mr. T pities—when it comes to protein, we know not all meat is created equal.
-But do you know whether chicken or beef packs a bigger protein punch?
-How about non-meat options like beans or dairy?
+Do you know whether eggs or tuna packs a bigger protein punch?
+How about other options like beans or dairy?

 3. Greek Yogurt

 According to the research, 2 cups of plain, non-fat Greek yogurt has about 50 grams of protein, double the protein of your average plain yogurt.

 Feeling a little run-down after a jog?
 Try an omelet to max out your protein intake.
 Two eggs contain 13 grams of protein.

 Who knew, right?
 Throw these cooked rice-like grains on a salad or serve as a side dish for a proper protein top-up.
 200 grams of cooked quinoa has 8.8 grams of protein and 5.6 grams of fibre.

 Try cottage cheese or ricotta cheese to increase your muscle-building power.
 A half a cup of cottage cheese has 15 grams of protein.

 You can’t go wrong with meals like black bean tacos, chickpea curry, hummus, or lentil soup.
 We could go on, but just know that while beans may make you toot, they also rock a protein punch.